 Golf is central to the latest new venue being built at the Sanford Sports Complex.
-But Great Shots is about so much more than golf.
+However, Great Shots is about so much more than golf.

 The 54,000-square-foot, three-story facility will be a year-round hub of fun, entertainment, food and drinks.
 It’s set to open in late 2019 in northwest Sioux Falls, South Dakota, and is expected to draw people from across the region.